This show runs approximately 2-1/2 hours, including one intermission.

 THE HOUSE OPENS 45 MINUTES BEFORE CURTAIN.
 You may want to arrive early to enjoy the exhibit in our art gallery with refreshments ranging from coffee and cookies to beer and wine.

-POST-SHOW DISCUSSION: Join the company of Go Back for Murder for a post-show discussion following the Sunday matinee on December 2.
+POST-SHOW DISCUSSION: Join the company of Red Hot and Cole for a post-show discussion following the Sunday matinee on May 12.

 About the Show